Meet Our Faculty

 For the past several years, Dr. Joe has tutored students in all levels of high school math.
 In addition he teaches test prep for the SSAT, ACT, SAT, SAT Subject tests, and the calculus, biology, and chemistry AP courses.

 Sarah Predmore grew up all over the world.
 She lived in Japan, attended high school in Germany, and served as an ambassador at Model United Nations conferences in Prague, Czech Republic.
 Ms. Predmore graduated from the University of Illinois with a B.S. in Middle Grades Education with endorsements in Middle Grades Social Studies and Literacy.
 She has worked as a teacher’s assistant for both middle and high school math in Germany and has local experience at both Urbana and Edison Middle Schools.
 She completed her student-teaching at Jefferson Middle School.
-Ms. Predmore brings a unique global perspective to our students.

-Tara Santiago is in her fifth year at Countryside.
+Tara Santiago is in her sixth year at Countryside.
 She has a B.S. in Computational Mathematics from the University of Puerto Rico at Rio Piedras and an M.S. in Applied Mathematics from the University of Illinois at Urbana-Champaign.
 In the past, she has been a teaching assistant for undergraduate math courses, an SAT instructor, and a math tutor.
 Ms. Santiago speaks Spanish and is learning French.
 She enjoys reading, cooking, and playing video games.
 When she isn’t teaching, she is probably at home playing with her cat, Luna Victoria

 In the United States, Mrs. Arizaga has worked as consultant for publishers Editions Larousse and Chambers Harrap.
 She worked nine years at the University of Illinois Extension where she developed a listening course for AP Spanish.
 She has taught Spanish at St. John Lutheran School, and she currently teaches Spanish online to students in Beijing, China, and is a Spanish tutor.
 Mrs. Arizaga has taught at Countryside since 2015.